NewSpring/Rock-Native/README.md

 - Open the xcode project under `ios/`
 - Make sure a tvOS simulator is installed in `Preferences > Components`
-- To run on a tvOS simulator, click `dune` on the top bar next to the play and stop buttons.
+- To run on a tvOS simulator, click `rockNative` on the top bar next to the play and stop buttons.
-- Choose dune-tvOS as your target, and choose an appropriate simulator.
+- Choose rockNative-tvOS as your target, and choose an appropriate simulator.
 - Click play in XCode.